Mikitoxo/Embedded-systems-counter/README.md

-//Embedded systems display counter from 0 to 9999 at 50 Hz using a 4 digit, seven segment display.
-//code is as follows:
+Embedded systems display counter from 0 to 9999 at 50 Hz using a 4 digit, seven segment display. code is as follows: